vchub/bid_op/README.md

 * Eclipse, including the JDT.
 Eclipse Classic is sufficient
 * Both Eclipse 3.6 (Helios) and Eclipse 3.7 (Indigo) are supported

 I tried it wiht Eclipse 4 (Juno).
 It wasn't a very good experience.
-ON the other hand it may be fixed already.
+On the other hand it may be fixed already.

 ### Play framework
 * Play framework is the application framework used in the project